-‘Tis the season to be jolly and there’s no better way to indulge in great joy + lights than with this Creamy Homemade Vegan Eggnog.
+‘Tis the season to be jolly and there's no better way to indulge in great joy + lights than with this Creamy Homemade Vegan Eggnog.
 This delicious eggnog is made from cashews, plant-based milk, amazing warm spices, and comes completely naturally sweetened and with a pinch of turmeric for added nutritional value.
-The perfect Holiday drink made in just 5 minutes and is perfect for the entire family.
-All vegan + GF.
+The perfect Holiday drink made in just a few short minutes and is perfect for the entire family.
+All vegan + gluten-free.
+Nut-free option.

-In fact, to be honest—I enjoyed this eggnog A WHOLE LOT BETTER than the traditional version.
-It’s full of flavor, holiday spices, and the creaminess is UNBELIEVABLE!
+In fact, to be honest---I enjoyed this eggnog A WHOLE LOT BETTER than the traditional version.
+It’s full of flavor, warm holiday spices, and the creaminess is UNBELIEVABLE!
+It just takes a few short steps and wallah.
+You've got yourself a cozy, comforting sip for your mornings, especially on Christmas.

 Very easy to whip together and uses minimal main ingredients.